 Though Jenny had sketched and painted throughout her life, it wasn't until 2008 after a grim separation from her child's father that she began to truly find herself in her art.
 She began by painting large self-portraits in oils, and eventually people from the arts community took notice and began to welcome her and provide guidance.
 It was an early morning painting, painted "so quickly I thought it couldn't possibly be worth anything", that was accepted for the crime themed issue of a literary journal (Room Magazine) that allowed her to take herself seriously as an artist.

-2023 - Solo show 'Innocent Flame, interactive show engaging the community as co-creators, Ptarmigan Gallery, Pender Island (upcoming)
+2023 - Solo show 'Innocent Flame', interactive show engaging the community as co-creators, The Gallery at Hope Bay

 2022 - Juror for the West Vancouver Arts Council 2023 curation

 2021 - Artist talk on interactive engagement sculptures, Artmainia Children's Workshop, West Vancouver